-Many Google Cloud Platform (GCP) resources can have internal IP addresses and external IP addresses.
-Instances use these addresses to communicate with other Cloud Platform resources and external systems.
+Many Google Cloud resources can have internal IP addresses and external IP addresses.
+Instances use these addresses to communicate with other Google Cloud resources and external systems.

-To learn how to create and manage IP addresses for your resources, read Configuring Static IP Addresses.
+To learn how to create and manage IP addresses for your resources, read Reserving a static external IP address.

-To learn about secondary internal IP addresses, read the Alias IP Ranges documentation.
+To learn about secondary internal IP addresses, read the Alias IP ranges overview.

 Each VM instance can have one primary internal IP address, one or more secondary IP addresses, and one external IP address.
-To communicate between instances on the same Virtual Private Cloud (VPC) network, you can use an instance's internal IP addresses.
-To communicate with the Internet, you must use the instance's external IP address unless you have configured a proxy of some kind.
-Similarly, you must use the instance's external IP address to connect to instances outside of the same VPC network unless the networks are connected in some way, like via VPN.
+To communicate between instances on the same Virtual Private Cloud (VPC) network, you can use the internal IP address for the instance.
+To communicate with the internet, you must use the instance's external IP address unless you have configured a proxy of some kind.
+Similarly, you must use the instance's external IP address to connect to instances outside of the same VPC network unless the networks are connected in some way, like via Classic VPN.
 Both external and internal primary IP addresses can be either ephemeral or static.

 For information about identifying the internal and external IP address for your instances, see Locating the external and internal IP address for an instance.

 External IP addresses

 You can assign an external IP address to an instance or a forwarding rule if you need to communicate with the internet, with resources in another network, or need to communicate with a resource outside of Compute Engine.
 Sources from outside a Google Cloud VPC network can address a specific resource by the external IP address, as long as firewall rules enable the connection.
 Only resources with an external IP address can send and receive traffic directly to and from outside the network.
 Communicating with a resource using an external IP address can cause additional billing charges, even if the sender is in the same VPC network.
 For a list of Compute Engine IP ranges, see Networking.

 Compute Engine supports two types of external IP addresses: